RocketDerp/April14_2025/Quotes_Pile/Reddit2025A/Thrilled_at_Trump_Chaos_as_Entertainment.md

 https://old.reddit.com/r/politics/comments/1n2jj9u/gavin_newsom_says_trump_wants_to_run_for_a_third/

-"You Think He Is Joking?" - No American people think mocking Trump's poop diapers, mocking Trump's orange skin, mocking his golf course outings is the most hillarious, amusing, engaging and funny jokes ever created.
+"You Think He Is Joking?" - No American people think mocking Trump's poop diapers, mocking Trump's orange skin, mocking his golf course outings is the most hilarious, amusing, engaging and funny jokes ever created.
 For OVER TEN YEARS AND TWO MONTHS, since June 2025, social machines hum with mocking and insulting of how terrible Trump is playing Tony Clifton acts.
 It never ends.
 Sincerity, science, goodness, honesty have all been abandoned in favor of people insulting and mocking.
 We are living in a total mockery.
 We are a joke as a nation.
 People are attracted to trash entertainment.
 People are entirely avoiding nonfiction, unable to face up that a 1985 book 'Amusing Ourselves To Death" about media ecology explains the media addiction problems of USA August 2025. https://www.northjersey.com/story/opinion/columnists/2024/03/27/us-politics-2024-predicted-media-expert-neil-postman/73022583007/

 &nbsp;